 When I have the time, I love making pizza at home vs. ordering out for delivery.
-Especially when I can get my kids involved in making their own individual mini pizzas.
-This recipe for pizza dough comes together quickly and doesn't require time to rise, so you don't need to remember to start in advance (bonus!).
-And since this recipe makes enough dough for 12 mini pizzas- it's perfect for play dates or birthday parties too!
+Especially when I can get my kids involved in making their own individual mini pizzas for dinner!
+The pizza dough comes together quickly and doesn't require time to rise, so you don't need to remember to start in advance (bonus!).
+And since this recipe makes enough dough for 12 make your own mini pizzas– it's perfect for play dates or birthday parties too!

-I put pizza sauce, mozzarella cheese, pepperoni and other toppings in bowls with spoons and then call the kids in to top their own mini pizzas.
+I put pizza sauce, mozzarella cheese, pepperoni, and other toppings in bowls with spoons and then call the kids in to top their make your own mini pizzas.

 I like to write their names on the parchment paper so there isn't any argument later about who made which pizza!